Dawn of the Monsters: Development

 Dawn of the Monsters was developed by Canadian game studio 13AM Games.
 The team first had the idea of making a kaiju game in early 2016, though no publisher was willing to fund the title and the team shifted their attention to make Double Cross.
 Following the release of that game in 2019, 13AM developed a prototype of Dawn of the Monsters, and successfully pitched the game to WayForward at E3.
 WayForward announced the partnership with 13AM Games in October 2020.
 Originally set to be released in late 2021, the game was delayed and subsequently released digitally for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on March 15, 2022.
 Limited Run Games will release a physical edition of the game.

 The game's artstyle was inspired by comic books.
 It was designed to be "striking" and "evocative" of imagery from kaiju movie posters.
 Director Alex Rushdy described the art style as a mashup of Japanese manga and the works of Mike Mignola, the creator of Hellboy.
 To ensure that the team had a consistent vision of the game's tone, Rushdy organised movie nights in which the team would watch movies such as Godzilla (1954) and Gamera, while inspiration is also taken from King Kong, Ultraman, Neon Genesis Evangelion, Pacific Rim, and even other franchises not directly related to the kaiju genre.
 The team also invited numerous artists to collaborate on the game.
-Shinji Nishikawa, who was involved in the design of several Godzilla films, helped the team design a boss character, while Yuji Kaida, who served as an illustrator on multiple kaiju projects, designed the cover for the game's physical edition.
+Shinji Nishikawa, who was involved in the design of several Godzilla films and helped the team design the Tokyo Monarch Agnitor.
+Yuji Kaida, who served as an illustrator on multiple kaiju projects, designed the cover for the game's physical edition.
+Lastly, Matt Frank, who worked on official Godzilla, Ultraman, and Transformers comics, contributed key art and illustrations for the game's physical collector's edition, and made the alpha Nephilim Inazudon and Bakudon, both of which first appeared in the Cairo campaign.
 E. J. Su and Zander Cannon were involved in the production of the game's promotional materials, with Su creating the game's key art and even working on the game's prequel comic.
 Powerhouse Animation Studios created the game's animated opening sequence.

 In April 2023, a poll was held to decide the game's first additional character, with the three choices being the Daimajin-inspired colossus Daizosan, the forest-covered King Kong-esque Ziranoth, and a combining mecha based on Super Sentai/Power Rangers, Meteor Temujin, with the last of the three being voted for the game's first DLC, which also introduced an arcade mode, and 50 new character skins, further bolstered by a free update with Japanese dubbing, ten unique Trials (short challenge levels), four difficulty levels, and new challenges.